 Every monitor has a SampleMask property in its definition.
 As the monitor executes, it looks for events in the ProbeResult channel that have a ResultName that matches the monitor's SampleMask.
 These events could be from recurrent probes, notifications, or checks.
 If the monitor's thresholds are achieved, it becomes Unhealthy.
 From the monitor's perspective, all three probe types are the same as they each log to the ProbeResult channel.

-It is worth noting that a single probe failure does not necessarily indicate that something is wrong with the server.
-It is the design of monitors to correctly identify when there is a real problem that needs fixing.
+Its worth noting that a single probe failure doesn't necessarily indicate that something is wrong with the server.
+It's the design of monitors to correctly identify when there's a real problem that needs fixing.
 This is why many monitors have thresholds of multiple probe failures before becoming Unhealthy.
 Even then, many of these problems can be fixed automatically by responders, so the best place to look for problems that require manual intervention is in the Microsoft.Exchange.ManagedAvailability\Monitoring crimson channel.
 This will include the most recent probe error.

 Finally, there are Responders, which are responsible for recovery and escalation actions.
 As their name implies, responders execute some sort of response to an alert that was generated by a monitor.
 When something is unhealthy, the first action is to attempt to recover that component.
 This could include multi-stage recovery actions; for example, the first attempt may be to restart the application pool, the second may be to restart the service, the third attempt may be to restart the server, and the subsequent attempt may be to take the server offline so that it no longer accepts traffic.
 If the recovery actions are unsuccessful, the system escalates the issue to a human through event log notifications.

-Responders take a variety of recovery actions, such as resetting an application worker pool or restarting a server.
+Responders take various recovery actions, such as resetting an application worker pool or restarting a server.
 There are several types of responders: